Implementation

 Program objective

-• benefit other councils across the State through joint projects, shared learnings, or actions that can inform or provide leading practice examples for other councils
+• benefit other councils across the State through joint projects, shared learnings or actions that can inform or provide leading practice examples for other councils; and/or

 • leverage QCoast2100 funding through partnerships, joint projects, and high co-contributions.